|Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

 On first light I got hit by a rich nuttiness that is underscored by decent woody and earthy undertones.
 After a few puffs the Perique makes its presence known by contributing a slightly fermented fruity aroma, reminiscent of figs, dates and maybe a whiff of ripe oranges.
 Intensly earthy, with a good share of woody-smokiness to it.
 Very piquant and peppery, herbal spice to it.
 Ethereal in character.

 The rich fruitiness and the tasty nuttiness are married in perfect harmony and complement one another excellently.
 It's like raisins and nuts - they just harmonize so well!
 Underscored by the ethereal, herbal, and smoky-spiciness this is a unique blend with a genuine aroma to it.
 At half-way through the bowl the fruity,herbal and nuttydimensions are tamed just a bit and make room for the smoky, woody and peppery sides of this blend shine a tad more.

 Smokes cool, doesn't bite and if smoked at moderate pace it never gets harsh.

-Highly enjoyable, it has a very "exotic and oriental" feeling to it.
+Easily enjoyable, it has a very "exotic and oriental" feeling to it.
 The aromas of this blend are unlike most other Va/Per blends, and convince with its genuine flavor profile that's taking you to fairytales of 1001 nights!
+3,5-stars!